BLACK LINE CRAZY | Designed by artist Mary van de Wiel

-One day, a Dutch sea captain’s daughter called Mary van de Wiel landed in the middle of Mexico, picked up a brush and a can of black house paint for the first time in her life, and turned her world upside down.
-An incurable doodler all her life, those damn doodles refused to be doodles anymore.
+One day, a New York-based creative director called Mary van de Wiel landed in the middle of Mexico, picked up a brush and a can of black house and, for the first time in her life, started to paint floor to ceiling.
+It turned her world upside down.
+Hello Black Line Crazy!

 The scale of her work grew big, bold, and impulsive.
 It kicked off in a studio in San Miguel de Allende, Mexico, exploded floor to ceiling in Brooklyn, and then in Sydney burst across murals, gallery windows, home furnishing, upholstery, and wall coverings.